AayushAlokGit/DocumentationRetrievalMCPServer/docs/MCP_SERVER_SETUP.md

 ## 🎯 What This Component Does

 The MCP Server provides intelligent search capabilities directly within VS Code through the Model Context Protocol.
-It exposes tools that allow VS Code's AI assistant to search and retrieve information from your indexed work item documentation.
+It exposes tools that allow VS Code's AI assistant to search and retrieve information from your indexed documentation.

 ## ⚠️ Prerequisites